 An increasing demand for shorter exposures has had a direct effect on the demand for more stable and precise light systems.
 The verifiedUV™ 365nM LED light strip can be configured with greater flexibility than lower standard light strips.
 They can be placed both closer together or further apart.
 The higher density of luminaries offering both versatility as well as intensity.

-verifiedUV™ is the latest generation of 2835 sized luminaries with a life expectancy of 50,000 hours, and one of the highest efficiency UV emitters of any UV LED.
+verifiedUV™ version 2 is the latest generation of 2835 sized luminaries with a life expectancy of 50,000 hours, and the highest efficiency UV emitters of any 365nM UV LED.

 Designed by Jon Cone and exclusively manufactured for InkjetMall.
-The verifiedUV™ high output 365nM UV strip is highest standards in terms of build and we believe the highest output product available.
-Using the latest generation of 2835 UV LED and configured 3 per inch.
+The verifiedUV™ version 2 high output 365nM UV strip is highest standards in terms of build and we believe the highest output product available.
+Using the latest generation of 2835 UV LED and configured 3 per inch on a novel design PCB.

 The spread of the LEDs is 120 degrees and therefore it is possible to space them 8mm away from one another or 16mm away from one another, etc. The exposure times increase while the intensity striking the media decreases as the strips are placed further apart from one another.